 Approximately 726 acres of the proposed action are in late-successional reserves.
 The North Willamette LSR Assessment (1998) covers these units.
 This assessment recommends thinning plantations (p.
-6-16).
-The Regional Ecosystem Office (REO) reviewed this project and found it to be consistent with LSR standards and guidelines (REO 2012).
+6-17).
+The assessment specifically recommended actions to accelerate late-seral structure similar to the current proposed action for Jazz including: